Mastering MVVM With Swift 3

 If your project is suffering from Massive View Controller syndrome, then the Model-View-ViewModel pattern is the cure to your problem.
 The Model-View-ViewModel pattern has been around for many, many years, but it only recently gained traction in the Cocoa community.

-The MVVM pattern extends the MVC pattern by resolving common issues.
+MVVM extends MVC by resolving common issues.
 The result is a robust application architecture with lean view controllers, improved testability, and a better separation of concerns.
 How does that sound?

 Take Control of Your Project With MVVM

-In Mastering Model-View-ViewModel With Swift 3, we refactor an existing application from Model-View-Controller to Model-View-ViewModel.
-The results are dramatic and the pattern is surprisingly easy to adopt in your own projects.
+In Mastering MVVM With Swift 3, we refactor an existing application built with MVC to use MVVM instead.
+The results are dramatic and the MVVM pattern is surprisingly easy to adopt in your own projects.

 You learn the differences between Model-View-Controller and Model-View-ViewModel, highlighting the benefits Model-View-ViewModel has over Model-View-Controller.